prometheusresearch/baseline-codebase/src/rex.i18n/README.rst

 component class with two methods: ``getI18N`` (for accessing the current ``RexI18N`` instance) and ``_`` (an alias to ``RexI18N.gettext``).
 These methods can be used in the logic of your component to perform any necessary localization.
+Similar functionality exists for any Stateless Functional Components you write, simply wrap your function declaration with a call to the ``inject`` function from this library.

-All of the ``Format*`` components, as well as any component wrapped by the ``InjectI18N`` decorator, must be a descendent of the ``Provider`` component.
+All of the ``Format*`` components, as well as any component wrapped by the ``InjectI18N`` decorator or ``inject`` function, must be a descendent of the ``Provider`` component.
 The ``Provider`` component will automatically instantiate the ``RexI18N`` object and inject it into the context of any child components that want to access it.
 This component takes a number of props:

 * locale: The locale that should be used by any localization components or functions that are children of this component.
 Defaults to ``en``.